saltyorg/docs/docs/saltbox/install/install.md

     Valid options are **latest**, **beta** or a specific version (**1.55**).

-5. Rclone remote that Saltbox will mount by default and use in any automated configuration.
+5. Name of the rclone remote that Saltbox will mount by default and use in any automated configuration.

     Optional - Leave empty to avoid remote mount setup.